 Please Note that you are viewing the non-styled version of the Ohio Emergency Management Agency website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

 The Ohio EMA Training and Exercise Section coordinates and conducts the Ohio Emergency Management and Homeland Security Training and Exercise programs.
 Our audience includes state and local emergency management professionals, first responders, volunteer organizations, private organizations and other partners that are focused on keeping Ohio safe from all hazards, natural or man-made.
 We also coordinate with other federal and state training providers and are the State Administrative Agency (SAA) point of contact.

 From this page, you can find information on current courses being offered through Ohio EMA.
 If you have a profile please access the Public Safety Training Campus in the left panel and login to view and register for courses.
 If you do not have a profile, you must create a new profile to access the course listing and to register for course offerings that interest you.

 All trainings are offered free of charge to eligible students.
 Class sizes are usually limited and students are encouraged to enroll early to ensure a seat in the class.
 Note that while courses are usually filled on a first come, first served basis, on occasion other criteria are used to select students for courses.
 Students will receive a confirmation no later than two weeks prior to the start of class.
-For more information please see the applicable course announcement or current TRAINING CATALOG.
+For more information please see the applicable course announcement or current TRAINING PLAN AND CATALOG.
 For a list of available classes please check out our TRAINING CALENDAR